 Assessment Stage 2: Referrals

-The applicant may be required to seek further external agency advice, approvals or permits.
+Brisbane City Council may request further information from the applicant or require them to seek further external agency advice, approvals or permits.

 Under the Planning Act 2016, a development application may trigger a requirement for an application to be referred to a referral agency.